brunodrugowick/at-the-tsbyss-leaderboard/README.md

 # Leaderboard API for at-the-tsbyss

-This is the Leaderboards API for the (at-the-tsbyss game)[https://github.com/one-two/at-the-tsbyss].
+This is the Leaderboards API for the [at-the-tsbyss game](https://github.com/one-two/at-the-tsbyss).

 ## Endpoints